Certificate Program in Leadership Development

 To help build the skills and knowledge that will lead to success for leaders, Staff Education and Training is offering the following certificate program for those who are already in leadership positions or who have made the decision they would like to become supervisors and want to prepare for that eventuality.

-This track consists of five days of classroom programs, two on-line programs, and a choice of one elective.
+This track consists of five days of classroom programs and a choice of one elective.

 Classroom Programs (Required)